nuxeo/nuxeo/nuxeo-distribution/nuxeo-nxr-server/src/main/resources/templates/README.txt

 1.1) General instructions

-Edit nuxeo.conf and set the name of the template(s) to use (default template is "default").
+Edit nuxeo.conf and set the name of the template(s) to use (default template is "default,redis").

 Set the properties you want to customize, see nuxeo.defaults files for available parameters.
-For example, recommended changes are: nuxeo.templates=default nuxeo.bind.address=0.0.0.0
+For example, recommended changes are: nuxeo.templates=default,redis nuxeo.bind.address=0.0.0.0
 And, for example, if you use a database template: nuxeo.db.host=localhost